 DHC Lip Cream Has Become A Traveler’s Must-Buy in Japan

 I didn’t remember DHC Lip Cream being a prominent must-buy item back in 2014 when I visited Hokkaido.
 However, things seem to have changed.
-In my recent visit to Okinawa and Osaka, DHC Lip Cream has become one of the top beauty products to buy in Japan.
+In my visit to Okinawa and Osaka in 2018 and 2019 respectively, DHC Lip Cream had clearly become one of the top beauty products to buy in Japan.

 Hello!
 That’s a lot of cream for the lips, man!
 If this product isn’t travelers’ favorite, there’s no reason why it would be bundled this way, right?
 Because, otherwise, how can anyone consume 10 lip creams before its expiry?